Beautiful Gardens of Provence: Visitor Guide

 Visitor Notes for French Gardens:

-1. Due to generally hot summers in the South of France, there are fewer flowers, so the best time to visit these gardens is in the spring or early fall.
-However, many gardens have water features, fountains, statues, and shade, so regardless of the time of the year, these jardins are all worth visiting.
+1. Due to the generally hot summers in the South of France, there are fewer flowers; therefore, the best times to visit these gardens are in the spring or early fall.
+However, many gardens feature waterfalls, fountains, statues, and shade, so regardless of the time of year, these gardens are all worth visiting.

 2. Check the garden’s website or social media profile for the latest information on opening times and associated costs.